 - First Team to win an extra-inning World Series game (Game 4 in 10 innings in 1910 [for their lone victory] against the Athletics)

 - The San Francisco Giants: Another of the classic NL teams, with roots going back to 1883.
 Most of their first seven decades were spent in New York at the oddly-shaped Polo Grounds in Harlem, where they enjoyed a three-cornered rivalry with the (hated) Brooklyn Dodgers and the New York Yankees (whom they faced in six World Series).
 The team's luster began to fade in the mid-1950s due to mediocre play and a crumbling stadium, but as luck would have it the (hated) Dodgers were moving to sunny California and needed a travel buddy!
 And so in 1958 they relocated to San Francisco, where they've been ever since.
 From 1960 to 2000 they played in frigid, windy Candlestick Park, where (supposedly) a pitcher was blown off the mound during the 1961 All-Star Game, and (definitely) Game 3 of the 1989 World Series was interrupted by the Loma Prieta earthquake.
-After flirting with moves to Silicon Valley and St. Petersburg, Florida, they traded up to spiffy new Pac Bell (now AT&T) Park in 2000 (with its infamous Triples Alley in right field and its constantly-changing name).
+After flirting with moves to Silicon Valley and St. Petersburg, Florida, they traded up to spiffy new Pacific Bell (later SBC, then AT&T, and now Oracle) Park in 2000 (with its infamous Triples Alley in right field and its constantly-changing name).
 The Giants have a proud pedigree of Hall of Fame players - including Carl Hubbell and Mel Ott from before the move, Willie Mays in both cities (but mostly in SF), and Willie McCovey and Juan Marichal after the move - but starting in The '90s, they became best known as the team of controversial superstar Barry Bonds, as he obliterated cherished baseball records at the cost of his reputation.
 Despite his dominance, the Giants still remained unable to bring a World Series title to San Francisco during the Bonds era.
 It took a stretch of irrelevance, during which the team hit big on several draft picks — pitchers Tim Lincecum and Madison Bumgarner, third baseman Pablo Sandoval, and catcher Buster Posey — to launch the Giants to their first title since 1954.
 They won in 2010 by surrounding their homegrown stars with a roster of other teams' castoffs; then, working in more homegrown players and younger free agents, they did it again in 2012.
-And 2014, creating the Even Year Magic memenote and establishing themselves as one of the powerhouse teams of The New Tens.
+And 2014, creating the Even Year Magic memenote and establishing themselves as one of the powerhouse teams of the first half of The New '10s.
 But even in disappointing odd-numbered years, the garlic fries are tasty, the park is beautiful, the broadcast teams (former players Kruk and Kuipnote on TV, Hall of Fame honoree Jon Miller and his partner Dave Flemming on radio) are among the league's best, and they can always try to ruin things for the (hated) Dodgers.

-- The Giants also hold the distinction of having won more games (over 10,800 as of 2015) than any other MLB franchise, and possibly the most games of any professional sports team in North America.
+- The Giants also hold the distinction of having won more games (over 11,000 as of 2018) than any other MLB franchise, and possibly the most games of any professional sports team in North America.